 Different Ways To Earn Credit Card Points

 You don’t have to be a rich person who puts a lot of crazy spend on credit cards.
-Even if you’re just a regular Joe or Jane, you can still earn points through:
+Even if you’re just a regular Joe or Jane, you can still earn points on various types of rewards credit cards through:

 - Credit card sign-up bonuses

 - Credit card non-bonus spend (typically 1x-2x per dollar).